tess-jl/aws-developer-course/notes/10_AWS_CloudFormation.md

 1. **Functions**

 exam does not require us to write cloudFormation but I am expected to read cloud formation, what features should be used, etc.

+### Create Stack Hands On
+-create EC2
+-add elastic IP to it
+-add 2 security groups

+-since cloudformation is the backbone of EB there should already be stacks in our cloudformation console --> one for each EB env

+cloudformation Designer for viz

+-create a stack
+-can select template for CloudFormation
+-using template 0-just-ec2.yaml --> keeping with all default settings -can use the price estimation tool
+-create stack
+-most important tab in stack console is the template